SNSystems/hello-rld/README.md

 ## Hello Docker

-Clone this repository and start the docker container:
+Clone this repository and start the docker container.
+The freshly cloned code is mapped to the path `/hello-rld` inside the container.

 ~~~bash
 git clone https://github.com/paulhuggett/hello-rld.git